• Skip to main content

 Sometimes, users of your product are going to get stuck.

-Whether they’re a new user, there’s a feature they’ve not used yet, or the user simply doesn’t know where to start to do what they want to do, being able to get help is important.
+Whether they’re a new user, there’s a feature they’ve not used yet, or the user simply doesn’t know where to start, it’s important that they can get help when they need it.

 Providing help docs is a good first step, but they’re only useful if users can find what they need.
 Providing a hierarchy of topics that you can walk through as well as a search function will help in the majority of cases.

-Beyond help docs, there’s a better way to surface these to users than relying on them to go to the Help page: contextual help.
+Beyond help docs, there’s a better way to surface these to users than relying on a dedicated Help page: contextual help.

 What is contextual help?

-Contextual help is about showing links to guides within the product itself.
+Contextual help is about showing information and links to guides within the product itself.
 This can be done using tooltips, popups, dialog boxes, and side panels.

 Depending on the page or feature you’re currently on, you’ll see different information that relates to what you’re currently doing.